-When information and information systems are protected, the District is better positioned to: protect the privacy of staff and students; manage risks; preserve resources; enable innovation and provide seamless and integrated educational programming.
+When information and information systems are protected, the Division is better positioned to: protect the privacy of staff and students; manage risks; preserve resources; enable innovation and provide seamless and integrated educational programming.

-District information is data in any form (physical or digital, in transmission or stored) created or captured for the purpose of Edmonton Public Schools activities in line with the District's educational mandate and Mission, Vision and Priorities.
+Division information is data in any form (physical or digital, in transmission or stored) created or captured for the purpose of Edmonton Public Schools activities in line with the Division's educational mandate and Mission, Vision and Priorities.

 Information security is the protection of information from losses of: